Constructing Coherently G-invariant Modules: Reductive Group Action

 We fix for each $u\in Q_0$ and $\rho\in\irr(G)$, a primitive idempotent $e_{\rho}$ of $k[\M_G]^*$ corresponding to $\rho$ (see Lemma \ref{L:k[M_G]}).
 Then $\{e_u\otimes e_\rho\}_{u\in Q_0,\rho\in\irr(G)}$ is a basic set of primitive orthogonal idempotents of $kQ[\M_G]^*$.
 Let $e=\sum_{u\in Q_0,\rho\in\irr(G)} e_u\otimes e_\rho$, then

 As $G$ stabilizes $R$ and $R_1$, it is easy to see that we have equivalence of categories

 \end{proof}

-Since we are mainly interested in coherently $G$-indecomposable and indecomposable $G$-invariant representations, it is enough to focus on connected components of $Q_G$. \begin{proposition} If the quiver $Q$ is finite without oriented cycles, then each connected component of $Q_G$ is finite without oriented cycles. \end{proposition} \begin{proof} Since $Q$ is finite, the linear span of arrows is a $G$-module of bounded degree.
-So for each $e_u\otimes e_\rho$, it can connected to only finitely many $e_v\otimes e_\sigma$.
-But $Q$ has finitely many vertices, the component containing $e_u\otimes e_\rho$ must be finite as well.
-Since $Q$ has no oriented cycles, we can totally order the vertices of $Q$ such that $u<v$ if there is an arrow $u\to v$.
+Since we are mainly interested in coherently $G$-indecomposable and indecomposable $G$-invariant modules, it is enough to focus on connected components of $Q_G$. \begin{proposition} If the quiver $Q$ is finite without oriented cycles, then each connected component of $Q_G$ is finite without oriented cycles. \end{proposition} \begin{proof} We recall that $Q$ has no oriented cycles if and only if we can totally order the vertices of $Q$ such that $u<v$ if there is an arrow $u\to v$.
 Now for a given component $Q_c$, we can totally order the vertices in $Q_c$ by $(u,\rho)<(v,\sigma)$ if $u<v$.
-Note that $u<v$ is a necessary condition for there is an arrow $(u,\rho)\to(v,\sigma)$. \end{proof}
+Note that $u<v$ is a necessary condition for having an arrow $(u,\rho)\to(v,\sigma)$.
+Since $Q$ is finite, the linear span of arrows is a $G$-module of bounded degree.
+So for each $e_u\otimes e_\rho$, it can be connected to only finitely many $e_v\otimes e_\sigma$ (by finitely many arrows).
+But $Q$ has finitely many vertices in some total order, so the component containing $e_u\otimes e_\rho$ must be finite as well. \end{proof}